EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Group Manager (GM): entity responsible for creating a multicast group, establishing and provisioning security contexts among authorized group members, and managing the joining of new group members.
 A GM can be responsible for multiple multicast groups.
 Besides, a GM is not required to be an actual group member and to take part in the group communication.
 The GM is also responsible for renewing/updating security contexts and related keying material in the multicast groups of its competence.
 Each endpoint in a multicast group securely communicates with the respective GM.

-* Multicaster: member of a multicast group that sends multicast CoAP messagges intended for all members of the group.
+* Multicaster: member of a multicast group that sends multicast CoAP messages intended for all members of the group.
 In a 1-to-N multicast group, only a single multicaster transmits data to the group; in an M-to-N multicast group (where M and N do not necessarily have the same value), M group members are multicasters.

 * Listener: member of a multicast group that receives multicast CoAP messages when listening to the multicast IP address associated to the multicast group.
 A listener MAY reply back, by sending a unicast response message to the multicaster which has sent the multicast message.